mikkotenni/bonk/README.md

 # Bonk

-Even if the term bonk does have multiple meanings, this refers to bonk as a imaginary apparatus that is seamingly appropriate but really does nothing.
+Even if the term bonk does have multiple meanings, this application refers to bonk as a imaginary apparatus that is seamingly appropriate but really does nothing - it's completely function-free!
+[Bonk Business Inc.](https://en.wikipedia.org/wiki/Bonk_Business) is a buzzing corporation based on this idea.

 Bonk application allows you to upkeep your own bonk gadget collection.